eclipse-che/blog/_posts/2021-01-07-using-mkcert-to-locally-trust-eclipse-che-tls-certificates.markdown

 ![](https://cdn-images-1.medium.com/max/800/1*bo14UIis0Dz-7i_aLr3MFg.png)

+When deploying Che locally, on minikube for example, its TLS certificate will be self-signed and not trusted by the local browsers.

-In this blog post we are going to see how we can use [mkcert](https://mkcert.dev/), an awesome command line tool, to generate a locally trusted certificate and use it for Che.
+In this blog post we are going to see how we can generate TLS certificates using [mkcert](https://mkcert.dev/) and configure Che to use them.
+Those certificates will be always locally trusted.

 ### The problem with untrusted TLS certificates

-When Eclipse Che TLS certificates are not trusted on a browser we are forced to ask [users to locally import Che CA certificate](https://www.eclipse.org/che/docs/che-7/installation-guide/installing-che-on-minikube/#importing-certificates-to-browsers_che).

-Adding the URL among the browser exceptions is not enough.
-Even in single-host mode (when Che uses one unique domain for every endpoint) a fully trusted TLS certificate is required to use [the service worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) [required by the IDE](https://github.com/eclipse/che/issues/18566) running in the browser.
+When Che SSL certificate is signed by an unknown CA, the certificate won't be trusted by the local browser and Che users have to download and locally import the TLS certificate[^1] ([we have even documemented instructions in Che documentation](https://www.eclipse.org/che/docs/che-7/installation-guide/installing-che-on-minikube/#importing-certificates-to-browsers_che)).

-Locally importing a CA certificate is a repetitive and error prone manual task.
-That can be frustrating for users that deploy Che often (like me 😅).
-The good news is that it can be avoided if Che is deployed with a certificate that is already trusted by the browser.
-We are going to see how in the next paragraphs.
+Locally importing a CA certificate is a repetitive and error prone task.
+A new CA certificate needs to be imported at every local Che install.
+That's annyoing, especially if like me you deploy Che often.

-### Install a local CA (one time operation)

-If we want to generate valid TLS certificates to use for Che endpoints, the first thing we need is a locally trusted Certificate Authority.
-That is actually what [mkcert](https://mkcert.dev/) is good for.
+Someone may argue that with [Let's Encrypt](https://letsencrypt.org/) or [ZeroSSL](https://zerossl.com/) issueing a valid certificates is straighforward.
+But that won't for `localhost` or `nip.io`.

+We could automate the import of the certificate at the end of every Che deploy too.
+But, instead of reinventing the wheel, we are going to use [mkcert](https://mkcert.dev/).
+That's a command line tool to manage local TLS certificates:

 > mkcert is a simple tool for making locally-trusted development certificates.
 It requires no configuration.

+### Issue a locally-trusted Che certificate

+The following steps will guide you through the generation of a TLS certificate for Che ingresses signed by a CA that is trusted by your system and browsers.

+#### STEP1 - Install mkcert

 Instructions to install mkcert are in the GitHub repository [README file](https://github.com/FiloSottile/mkcert#installation).

+#### STEP2 - Create a local CA

+In order to generate a valid certificate we need a trusted Certificate Authority to sign them.

-Once installed, the following command generates a CA certificate:
+The following `mkcert` command generates a CA certificate and key:

 ```bash
 $ mkcert -install